panva/node-oidc-provider/docs/configuration.md

 ## Configuring Routes
-You can change the [default routes](/lib/helpers/defaults.js#L121-L137) by providing a routes object to the oidc-provider constructor.
+You can change the default routes by providing a routes object to the oidc-provider constructor.
+See the specific routes in [default configuration][defaults].

 ```js
 const oidc = new Provider('http://localhost:3000', {